 From Paedobaptism to CredoBaptism by W. Gary Crampton

 God's Battle Plan for the Mind: The Puritan Practice of Biblical Meditation by David W. Saxton

 Mere Calvinism by Jim Scott Orrick

 For the Glory of God: An Exposition of the Canons of Dort by Cornelius P. Venema

 Associate Pastor: Jordan Gerard: Jordan is currently pursuing his Bachelor’s in Divinity (B.Div) from Covenant Baptist Theological Seminary.
 Jordan and his wife, Amanda, have four children: Seraphina, Micah, Annabella, and James.
-Jordan was born and raised in the north Seattle area and has a love for this community, and a desire the reach the lost within it.
+Jordan was born and raised in the north Seattle area and has a love for this community, and a desire to reach the lost within it.
 Jordan loves to study theology, work with his hands, play guitar, and teach the bible.
 Pastor Jordan can be reached at Jordan@NBC4ME.org

 4 books Jordan recommends: